mkindl/NIEM.github.io/technical/domain-tech-guide/index.md

 ---
-title: NIEM Domain Technical Guide (DTG)
+title: An Introduction to NIEM Domain Modeling
 ---

 #### Feedback:
 - x-reference some sections with [NIEM ConOps][1] to avoid duplication.
 - move some sections to [NIEM ConOps][1] as a revision to that document.
-- Main thrust of NIEM Domain Technical Guide should be based on the implementation of the NIEM IEPD Life Cycle (LC) and conformance to the NDR and MPD specifications.
+- Main thrust should be based on the implementation of the NIEM IEPD Life Cycle (LC) and conformance to the NDR and MPD specifications.

 [1]: https://reference.niem.gov/niem/guidance/concept-of-operations/